itseez3d/metaperson/docs/business-integration/unity/metaperson_creator_unity_project.md

 [MetaPerson Creator Desktop](https://metaperson.avatarsdk.com) version is developed in Unity.<br/>
 We offer a source project featuring a customized [MetaPerson Creator Desktop](https://metaperson.avatarsdk.com), retaining all fundamental functionalities.
 So, you can customize it for your needs and integrate into your project.

+Please contact us to get access to the source code of this project: support@avatarsdk.com.

 ## Getting Started

 1\.
 Extract an archive with MetaPerson Creator project and open it in Unity.